KoniHD/yolov9/LRZ-AI-Systems/Instructions.md

 enroot export --output <desired_image_name>.sqsh MyContainerName
 ```

 &rarr; By default this newly prepared container image is in your `$HOME` directory, accessible on the login node.
-It can now be used by its path (find out the path using `pwd` command) for a [batch execution](), [interactive command line execution](#work-with-command-line-for-interactive-job-execution) or even on the [Website Interface](#work-with-website-interface)
+It can now be used by its path (find out the path using `pwd` command) for a [batch execution](), [interactive command line execution](#work-with-command-line-for-interactive-job-execution) or even on the [Website Interface](#work-with-website-interface).

 ## Access to AI Systems DSS